-For lasmiditan, the average annualized potential budgetary impact when using its assumed placeholder price was an additional per-patient cost of approximately \$2,250 versus usual care.
-Its average annualized potential budget impact versus usual care at its prices to reach cost-effectiveness thresholds of \$50,000 to \$150,000 per QALY ranged from approximately \$190 per patient to approximately \$560 per patient.
+For lasmiditan, the average annualized potential budgetary impact when using its assumed placeholder price was an additional per-patient cost of approximately \$1,790 versus usual care.
+Its average annualized potential budget impact versus usual care at the threshold prices for \$50,000 to \$150,000 per QALY ranged from cost-saving to approximately \$820 per patient.

-In this population, as shown in Figure 7.1, approximately 10% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at lasmiditan's assumed placeholder price.
-Approximately 40% of eligible patients could be treated without crossing the budget impact threshold at its price to reach the cost-effectiveness threshold of \$150,000, increasing to approximately 60% at the price to reach \$100,000 per QALY.
-All eligible patients could be treated using the cost-effectiveness threshold price at \$50,000 per QALY, with the potential budget impact reaching only approximately 83% of the threshold.
+In this population, as shown in Figure 7.1, approximately 12% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at lasmiditan's assumed placeholder price.
+Approximately 27% of eligible patients could be treated without crossing the budget impact threshold at its price to reach the cost-effectiveness threshold of \$150,000.
+All eligible patients could be treated at the \$100,000 and \$50,000 threshold prices, with estimated potential budget impact of approximately 62% of the threshold at the \$100,000 threshold price.

 Figure 7.1.
-Potential Budget Impact Scenarios of Lasmiditan vs. Usual Care at Different Acquisition Prices
+Potential Budget Impact Scenarios of Lasmiditan Usual Care at Different Acquisition Prices